5 Things Airbnb Guests Should Always Do (and 3 They Can Skip)

-Renting a vacation home (or cabin or apartment) can be a great way to get a sense of what it's like to live somewhere else, but sharing personal space comes with a little extra responsibility for both hosts and guests.
-Think of it like a cross between your aunt's house and a hotel: A little etiquette goes a long way, but you don't have to go overboard.
-Here's our cheat sheet to being a good guest.
+Renting a vacation home (or cabin or apartment) comes with a little extra responsibility for both hosts and guests.
+Think of it like a cross between your aunt’s house and a hotel: A little etiquette goes a long way, but you don’t have to go overboard.
+Here’s our cheat sheet to being a good guest.
+(Because it’s likely been a while since most of you did some traveling.
+And: A refresher never hurts!)

 5 Things Good Guests Always Do